NewsHillsborough County

 TAMPA, Fla. — During a press conference in Tampa on Friday, Attorney General Pam Bondi announced the arrest of a California man who was charged with mailing a threat to injure or kill.

-According to the complaint, George Russell Isbell Jr., 69, mailed a letter from San Diego threatening to injure the victim, a media personality, who lived in Tampa.
+According to the complaint, George Russell Isbell Jr., 69, mailed a letter from San Diego threatening to injure the victim, Benny Johnson, a conservative YouTuber, who lived in Tampa.
 Isbell allegedly told the victim that they needed "to be exterminated."

 Officials said in the letter that Isbell referenced one of the victim's friends, Charlie Kirk.
 The letter went on to say: “Maybe someone will blow your head off!!!
 We can hope!
 Planning any public engagements?
 Love to see your head explode and your blood stain the concrete red.
 What a sight!”